 Wisdom teeth often need to be removed to prevent infection, misalignment, or other problems which can occur even before they become visible.
 Your wisdom teeth might even be impacted, meaning that they are stuck below the gum line, which can lead to decay, gum disease, and damage to other teeth.

-Even if your wisdom teeth aren’t causing pain, it’s important to have them examined to determine whether or not they need to be removed.
+Even if your wisdom teeth aren’t causing pain, it’s important to have them examined to determine whether or not you need your wisdom teeth removed.
 At Riverstone Dental Care, our patient-focused practice provides you with the highest quality of clinical care while assuring your greatest convenience and comfort.